jkkicks/Vela/docs/README.md

-# SparkBot Documentation
+# Vela Documentation

-Welcome to the SparkBot documentation!
+Welcome to the Vela documentation!
 This guide will help you get started with installation, configuration, and development.

 ## 📚 Documentation Structure